If you have determined an initial seed is necessary for one or more of you clients' machines, follow these steps to perform an initial seed.

 Setting Up an Initial Seed

 First, to run an initial seed you will need to have the Backup Agent installed and set up as the computer account you intend to seed.
 Secondly, you will need to have a USB drive, preferably USB 3.0, you can put the initial seed on.
 This drive should not be one used to store any Local Vaults.
 Format the USB drive as an NTFS drive.
-When you start an initial seed, the Backup Agent will create a folder tree on the seed drive with this structure:
+When you start an initial seed from the Echo portal, the Backup Agent will create a folder tree on the seed drive with this structure:

 Drive Letter:\Intronis\Client Account Username\Computer ID

 An example of what this would look like for the client account "knowledgebase" and computer ID "0001" would be:

 Using this folder structure organizes the initial seed data and allows you to have multiple initial seeds on the same USB drive.
 When performing an initial seed, you can have the Local Vault enabled, this will not interfere with the initial seed.

 When you have prepared for the initial seed, contact Support (1-800-569-0155 x1 x1 or email@example.com) to have the initial seed option enabled for the computer accounts you want to seed.

 Running an Initial Seed

 Log into the management portal and go to the computer account you want to seed.